-ltem Description Function 1 Power light • On-The computer is on. • Flashing-The computer is in Sleep. • Off-The computer is off or in Hibernation.
-2 Hard Disk Drive light White-The hard disk drive is active. • Amber-The hard disk drive is parked.
-3 USB ports (2) Connect optional USB devices.
-4 Optical Drive light Flashing-Accessing the optical drive.
-5 Optical drive Reads optical discs and, on select models, writes to optical discs.
-6 AC Adapter light • On-The computer is connected to external power. • Off-The computer is not connected to external power.
+Item Description Function 1 USB ports (2) Connect optional USB devices.
+2 Optical drive Reads optical discs and, on select models, writes to optical discs.
+3 Optical Drive light Flashing-Accessing the optical drive.
+4 Hibernate light White-The computer is in Hibernate.
+5 Hard Disk Drive light White-The hard disk drive is active.
+Amber-The hard disk drive is parked.
+6 AC Adapter light On-The computer is connected to external power.
+Off-The computer is not connected to external power.
 7 Power connector Connects an AC adapter.
 8 Security Cable slot Connects an optional security cable.
 The security cable is designed to act as a deterrent, but might not prevent the computer from being mishandled or stolen.